wp-cli/handbook/index.md

 PATH=$HOME/.composer/bin:$PATH
 ```

-<h3 id="autocomplete">Autocomplete</h3>
+<h3 id="autocomplete">Tab completions</h3>

-WP-CLI comes with an autocomplete script for command, subcommand and flag names.
+WP-CLI comes with a tab completion script for command, subcommand and flag names.

 If you're using **Bash**, add the following lines to `~/.bash_profile`: